 from agricultural producer to energy producer.

 In Morocco agriculture accounts for 15% of GDP, it employs 46% of the work force.
 The waste is organic by nature of plant and animal matter.
-It amounts in agriculture to 52 Mt / year, among them 33 Mt of manure and slurry.
+It amounts in agriculture to 52 Mt / year, among this 33 Mt of manure and slurry.
 The food industry sector adds another 3 Mt / year of organic waste.

 - livestock excreta: manure, slurry, poultry, turkey, cattle, sheep, horse, …